Adam-Thometz/Reptifeed/README.md

 heroku config:set PGSSLMODE=no-verify
 ```

 Try registering an account through your API client and you should get back a JSON object with a token and an id.

+The backend has been deployed.

 #### Frontend